JustJoostNL/blockwalk/README.md

 1. Making you choose what will be the new block under your feet.
 2. Allow you to choose which blocks to exclude from changing. (e.g. air)
-3. Creating a permission, if you don't have that permission you can't run blockwalk.

 # Issues